- MAXILLOFACIAL SURGERY

 The final step of the orthognathic wizard is to design the splints.
 For single jaw operation, one final splint is needed.
 For double jaw surgery, a final and an intermediate splints are needed.
 The splint is designed by means of placing minimum three points on the upper jaw and three on the lower jaw.
 Then a first design is presented that can be further refined according to the need of the surgeon.
 Holes and different inclinations can also be implemented.
 The splints are then labeled and exported as STL files to be 3D printed.

 In this paper, we presented the protocol used in Leuven for VSP of orthognathic surgery which is also in line with the general VSP protocol recently used worldwide.
 Proplan is our choice for VSP but there are other software available on the market that follow the same protocol.
 However, in some detailed steps some software could be faster/slower, more or less accurate, etc. Some software tools limit the user to specific scanning protocols to automate the preprocessing steps for faster use, but, with more complex situations it could ask the user to manually interfere to solve some problems.
 Other software allow exporting the STL files to only the splints which limits the ability of the user to 3D print other objects or to experiment with other technologies such as pre-bended metal plates.
 Soft tissue simulation is an important tool even though still not completely accurate especially around the nose and lips regions.
 However, it provides an estimate of what the patient will look like postoperatively, especially patients with obvious facial asymmetry.
 Some software does not allow superimposing 3D photos which makes it difficult to show the patients the simulation of their postoperative approximate situation due to lack of reality.
+More info about local moving companies in California is available on site https://chiefmovingsd.com/.
 A software without a clear wizard of the steps is not a strong user friendly tool.
 A wizard decreases human error as the user follows instructions.
 The less interference from the user, the more accurate the results will be therefore, more automated tools are needed but refinement tools are strongly recommended to overcome complex situations.
 Automatic final occlusion should also be implemented in the software but again with the possibility to perform manual corrections.
 Unfortunately not all software tools allow more than the predefined osteotomies which limits the use of the software for complex cases.
 Moreover, the lack of segmentation and only allowing visualization threshold restricts the capabilities of the software.

 After two validation studies [11,12] introducing improvements into the protocol, this specific protocol was implemented on 500 orthognathic patients from 2016.
 Prior to 2016, another software was used for only simulation purposes without using 3D printed splints and preoperative scans were CT based.
 An in-house tool was implemented to evaluate the accuracy of the achieved outcome versus the virtually planned maxilla for bimaxillary cases .
 After testing on 55 skeletal class III patients, we concluded that our 3D VSP of maxilla was generally accurate when compared to the outcome achieved .
 Both advantages and disadvantages need to be recognized.
 According to our experience in over 500 patients, the following advantages are clinically relevant: